bk/wmk/readme.md

   the content base directory.
 E.g. `wmk info .`.
 Synonyms for `info` are `env` and `debug`.

+- `wmk init $basedir`: In a folder which contains `content/` (with Markdown files) but no `wmk_config.yaml`, creates some initial templates as well as a sample `wmk_config.yaml`, thus making it quicker for you to start a new project.

 - `wmk build $basedir [-q|--quick]`: Compiles/copies files into `$basedir/htdocs`.
   If `-q` or `--quick` is specified as the third argument, only files considered to have changed, based on timestamp checking, are processed.
 Synonyms for `run` are